-8/10/98 Psychiatric Review

-Thank you for asking me to see Mr Wilson who presents with a history of heavy alcohol intake over the past few years.
+8/10/98 Psychiatric Review Thank you for asking me to see Mr Wilson who presents with a history of heavy alcohol intake over the past few years.
 His current admission was precipitated by a fall resulting in # L humerus.

-On examination today he also presents with low mood, Code A and disturbed sleep -?
+On examination today he also presents with low mood, a wish to die and disturbed sleep -?
 2° to pain.